jklintan/Cloth-Simulation/README.md

 ## Processing Implementation

 The next approach for the simulation was to take it out of Matlab and implement in a graphical way.
 The group chose to work with Processing in order to obtain a simple way to create a rendering window.
-The code from the 2D-implementation in matlab was successfully implemented in Processing with a class called particle to represent the nodes in Matlab.
+The code from the 2D-implementation in matlab was successfully implemented in Processing with a class called particle to represent the particles created in Matlab.

 A GUI and user interaction for allowing the user to change parameters of the cloth and to drag masses over the screen as well as fixating certain masses was added.
 The result from the final demo can be seen below: